awsdocs/amazon-eks-user-guide/doc_source/add-ons-configuration.md

   manager: eks
   ...
   ```
-+ **Managed keys** – If a managed key has a value specified, the declared keys are managed for that field\.
++ **Partially managed fields** – If a managed key has a value specified, the declared keys are managed for that field\.
 Modifying the specified keys cause a conflict\.

   In the following output, you can see that `eks` manages the `config-volume` and `tmp` volumes set with the `name` key\.